 Remove the protein from the bag and pat dry with a paper towel.
 Drizzle with 1 tablespoon of oil and sprinkle with 1 1/2 teaspoon Kosher salt and 1 teaspoon pepper.
 Rub all over to adhere, and set aside until ready to use.

-Add the remaining 3 tablespoons of oil to a large, skillet (preferably cast iron) over high heat.
-Once the oil has come to temperature, sear the steak for 4 - 5 minutes on the first side, turn, and sear for 3 - 4 minutes more.
+Add 3 tablespoons of oil to a large, skillet (preferably cast iron) over medium-high heat.
+Once the oil has come to temperature, sear the steak for 4 - 5 minutes on the first side, turn and sear for 3 - 4 minutes more.
 Allow to rest 5-10 minutes.
 Then, slice the beef as thin as possible (cutting against the grain) and set aside.

 Add your protein of choice to a tortilla, top with veggies, and other taco toppings, if desired.